It’s commonly believed that automating Twitter and using software to schedule tweets is a bad idea.

 How to Schedule Tweets

-Since the option to schedule tweets doesn’t actually exist on Twitter, you may be wondering how everyone else does it!
+Since the option to schedule tweets doesn’t actually exist on Twitter, you may be wondering how everyone else does it.
 There are many third-party apps and services available to help you schedule tweets.
-(My favourite is Sprout Social.
-I use it daily for social media management, including scheduling.)
+My favorite is Sprout Social.
+I use it daily for social media management, including scheduling.

-Sprout Social allows users to not only schedule tweets, but also schedule posts on Facebook, Google+ and LinkedIn.
+Sprout Social allows users to not only schedule tweets, but also schedule posts for many other social media networks too.

 …just don’t forget the rules!